tiamcquaid/docs/README.md

 # Technical Writing Samples

-This repo contains examples of documentation designed to improve internal development processes and reduce the.
+This repo contains examples of documentation designed to improve internal processes for development teams.

 ## About This Work